KoreTeknology/Blender-Generative-AI-Addon/README.md

 ## ComfyUI Installation and Modules

-After installing ComfyUI with your prefered plateform (i am using Stability Matrix), make sure you install the additional modules.
-To Install these modules, open a CMD window in the \ComfyUI\custom_nodes folder.
+After installing **ComfyUI** with your prefered plateform (i am using **Stability Matrix**), make sure you install the additional modules.
+To install these modules, open a CMD window in the \ComfyUI\custom_nodes folder.
 And "git clone" each one of them.
 By adding the link after "git clone".

 - ComfyUi-Manager
 - [ComfyUI-Impact](https://github.com/ltdrdata/ComfyUI-Impact-Pack)